Thank you for turning to my office for help with a federal department or agency.

 The process can seem daunting, which is why I have broken down the casework process into a four-step process to assist you.
 Of course, if you are still having difficulties finding the information you need, please feel free to bypass these steps and contact my office directly.

 STEP 1: Determine Government Level

-If issue involves a federal department or agency, the Congress, or the Federal Judiciary, you may want to search my Federal government casework section.
+If your issue involves a federal department or agency, the Congress, or the Federal Judiciary, you may want to search my Federal government casework section.

 Examples of federal casework issues include:

 - Obtaining U.S. Customs and Immigration Services Forms

 While my office is not permitted to ask federal agency personnel to do anything outside of the law or existing regulations, we are able to protect your rights and assist in correcting any agency mistakes.